lamoda/gonkey/README.md

   // init the DB to load the fixtures if needed (details below)
   // db := ...

-  // init Aerospike to load the fixtures if needed (details below)
-  // aerospikeClient := ...

   // create a server instance of your app srv := server.NewServer() defer srv.Close()